filyp/autocorrect/README.md

 # Todo
 - some words are corrected to implausible versions (see english2 in unit_tests)
 - option to disable double typos for speed
-- it looks that loading spellers multiple times may be leaking memory
+- it looks that loading spellers multiple times may be leaking memory, or maybe not
 - in double typos we check same words twice
 - use English wikipedia
 - recount polish wikipedia